 The employer must provide a training program for each worker who might be exposed to fall hazards.
-The program must enable each worker to recognize fall hazards and each worker must be trained in the procedures to follow to minimize these hazards.
+The program must enable each worker to recognize fall hazards and train each worker in the procedures to follow to minimize these hazards.
 For fall protection training requirements, refer to 29 CFR 1926.503.
 In all cases, employers must evaluate the hazards and take steps to reduce the risk of falls.